rsantacroce/sidepool/README.md

 There is some instrumentations needed in order to create a post billing kind of mining pool.

-- instrument all the messages in order to have a proper dashboard of events
-- create a proper webui / rest api to maintain the basic of a mining pool:
+DONE - instrument all the messages in order to have a proper dashboard of events WIP - create a proper webui / rest api to maintain the basic of a mining pool:
     - user login and profile
     - dashboards with stats both profile and public
     - withdraw panels and contribution history